 Closed-back Headphones: These are more well-suited for office or noisy environments where at least one of the primary goals is to block sound coming in or going out.
 Simply put, if you do not need to do this, then there is very little reason to look into closed-back headphones.
 However closed-backs have traditionally been the more commonplace type of headphone particularly because this use case is a particularly desirable function.

-Another option for portability is to go with in-ear headphones, otherwise known as IEMs (in-ear monitors).
+Another portable option is in-ear headphones, otherwise known as IEMs (in-ear monitors).
 These are becoming a much more popular option, especially since great strides have been made in this area with regards to sound quality.
 Now, while there may be good reasons to look into IEMs over passive closed-back headphones, their main advantage is in portability.
 Look into IEMs if you require an ultra-transportable option - and, many are even choosing to use IEMs over over-ear headphones these days as well, even though in my opinion there is still some distance overall when it comes to sound quality.

 It used to be only electrostatic transducers that comprised the more ‘esoteric’ or unconventional options for headphone drivers - unconventional in the sense that there was somewhat of a barrier to entry in the requirement of an energizer - but these days there are a number of other driver types cropping up as well.
 For electrostatic headphones, they create pistonic motion by using a flat diaphragm, not unlike planar magnetics, but instead of using a magnet array and a trace, they use static charge to cause the movement.
 In general, most electrostatic headphones will sit at the very high end of price categories, and are open-back in nature.

-In recent years there have also been ribbon driver headphones or ‘earspeakers’ like the Raal SR1a, as well as HEDD’s Air Motion Transfer (AMT) driver headphones that move air in more of a "squeezing" fashion rather than the pistonic fashion of traditional transducers.
+In recent years there have also been ribbon driver headphones or ‘earspeakers’ like the Raal SR1a, as well as HEDD’s Air Motion Transfer driver headphones that move air in more of a "squeezing" fashion rather than the pistonic fashion of traditional transducers.
 At the moment, these are fairly unique technologies with respect to their place in headphones, but they have been around in speakers for a long time already.
 See our selection of headphones with more exotic drivers.

 Lastly, for in-ear monitor headphones (IEMs), the most common driver type is the balanced armature.
 This produces motion with a kind of springboard that has a pin attached to the diaphragm.
 These driver types are commonly used in groups to cover the full frequency range of human hearing from 20hz up to 20khz.
 So you’ll commonly see IEMs with multiple balanced armature configurations, and also with other driver types to handle different frequency ranges.
 Important to note is that if an IEM has more balanced armatures, that does not necessarily mean it’s better than an IEM with fewer balanced armatures.
 It’s all about implementation.